Credit

 The type of financial accounts you have is significant.
 Your credit mix accounts for 10% of your total credit score.
 Managing different types of accounts, such as installment credit and revolving credit, can help boost your credit score.

-Fact Three: There Are Five Score Ranges
+Fact 3: There Are Five Score Ranges

 Five credit score ranges indicate how reliable you are as a borrower.
 Generally, most lenders prefer good credit scores, which is anything above 670.
-Anyone with a credit score below 670 may have difficulty qualifying for new credit and low-interest rates.
+Anyone with a credit score below 670 may have difficulty qualifying for new credit and low interest rates.
 However, specific loan options are for borrowers with bad credit scores, such as personal loans.

 These are the five credit score ranges: